Structured Classes

 The maximum number of students varies by class, which can be found with each class description.

-Public/Private Schools: Structured classes do not require parent/adult chaperones to attend; however, if your school chooses to bring chaperones, your group may not exceed the 1 chaperone per 5 students ratio.
-This ratio does not include any school staff and only applies to parents/adults of students.
-Chaperones are charged the same rate as students.
-Stuhr Museum will need a list of chaperone names 48 hours before your class time.
-Only chaperones listed by the school will be permitted to attend.
-Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class.
+Public/Private Schools: Parent chaperones are not required to attend structured classes; however, if your school chooses to bring chaperones, we require no more than 1 adult per 5 students attend with your class.
+(This ratio does not include any school staff needed for 1:1 student assistance.)
+In order to provide a safe learning environment for students, Stuhr Museum requires that a list of chaperone names be submitted at least 2 days prior to your visit.
+Only chaperones listed by the school will be permitted to attend the class with students.
+Chaperones are charged the same rate as students for the class.
+Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class, i.e. younger siblings.
 If chaperones become a distraction or bring additional children to the class, they may be asked to leave at any time at the discretion of the Museum Educator.

 Single Home School Families: Structured classes do not require parent/adult chaperones to attend however, if you choose to stay with your child’s class you will be charged as a chaperone.
 Chaperones are charged the same rate as students.
 If you wish to drop your student off at their class and leave the museum, there will be no charge.
 Please note, Stuhr Museum memberships do not cover field trip fees and chaperones are not allowed to bring additional children to the class.
 If chaperones become a distraction or bring additional children to the class, they may be asked to leave at any time at the discretion of the Museum Educator.